What is the difference between ABM and Inbound Marketing? Confusion persists about what is (and is not) Account-Based Marketing.

 For clarity, we define inbound marketing as a general approach to answering customers potential questions and/or concerns.
 Its purpose is brand/credibility building and progressing a percentage of prospects to request more information.

-ABM is about focussing on a key customer (or potential customer); the key personnel within that customer and trying to positively impact on their decision-making process.
+ABM is about focussing on a key customer (or potential customer).
+It focuses on the key personnel within that customer to influence their decision-making process.

 Account-Based Marketing vs Inbound Marketing – Blurred Lines

 Brian Halligan of HubSpot is credited with coining the phrase Inbound Marketing in the mid-2000s.
-Hubspot itself was founded in 2005 as one of the first inbound marketing services businesses.
+Hubspot, founded in 2005, was one of the first inbound marketing services businesses.